United-Walls/Privacy-Policy/README.md

 ## Effective Date

-This privacy policy is effective as of 26th March 2023.
+This privacy policy is effective as of 25th April 2023.